There are quite large differences in sound between CD transports…

-The old swing-arm mechanism is in fact an excellent mechanism.
-It was used by many highend brands until it was taken out of production because it was getting too expensive to make.
-After that many brands were forced to start using the el cheapo CDM12 mechanism in its many guises.
+The old swing-arm mechanism is, in fact, an excellent mechanism.
+Many high-end brands used it until it was taken out of production because it was getting too expensive to make.
+After that, many brands were forced to start using the el cheapo CDM12 mechanism in its many guises.
 Granted, the CDM12 was far from bad, but it’s in a different league than the old swing-arm mechanisms.

 What all Philips swing-arm mechanisms have in common are very subtle and fluid highs.
-The treble is so very smooth and velvety and the sound in general so natural and free flowing that this transport is often solely responsible for any given player to sound “analog”.
-It doesn’t matter which brand you listen to; if tthe CDM1 is inside, it can never be an aggresive sounding player.
+The treble is so very smooth and velvety and the sound in general so natural and free-flowing that this transport is often solely responsible for any given player to sound “analog”.
+It doesn’t matter which brand you listen to; if the CDM1 is inside, it can never be an aggressive sounding player.
 Just why that is is unknown to me.
 I can imagine that the magnetically driven lens assembly is very free in its movement, unlike modern plastic worm-wheel mechanisms and the lens was made from glass instead of plastic.